MinchinWeb/blog.minchin.ca/content/20060529-harry-potter-cultural-icon.md

 Slug: harry-potter-cultural-icon

 It's interesting how much Harry Potter -- the fictional wizard boy that every kid has read about and made J.K.
-Rowling an instant millionarie -- has become so much of our culture.
+Rowling an instant millionaire -- has become so much of our culture.
 This is well illustrated by a quote from the latest book my sister, also a Harry Potter fan, picked up.
 This book, also well known, is Dan Brown's "The Da Vinci Code".

-Leading up this point, Langdon (the professor, our main charcter) is presenting the script to his book to his publisher, Faukman.
-The manuscript says, in essance, that the Holy Grail is something much more than a simple cup.
+Leading up this point, Langdon (the professor, our main character) is presenting the script to his book to his publisher, Faukman.
+The manuscript says, in essence, that the Holy Grail is something much more than a simple cup.

 From Chapter 38: